 A long time ago in a galaxy far away….

 A long time ago in a galaxy far away….
-Actually, not so far away, nor so very long ago.
-In fact, it all happened about 25 years ago in the Andromeda Arm of my own Galaxy, the Milky Way, on planet Earth, in a country called Canada, in a province called British Columbia, and in the northern community of Prince George, right in the geographical centre of BC.
+Actually, it wasn’t a very long time ago, nor in a galaxy far away.
+It all happened about 30 years ago in the Andromeda Arm of a galaxy called the Milky Way, on a planet called Earth, in a country called Canada, in a province called British Columbia, in and near the community called Prince George, in the geographical centre of BC.

 I was an enthusiastic amateur astronomer, and the father of an even-more-enthusiastic amateur astronomer, my son, Paul.
 In his early teens, Paul had revealed the inquisitiveness and patience of an professional astronomer when he began using an inexpensive pair of binoculars and star charts to locate objects that my older eyes could barely resolve, if at all.